bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 When they arrive, they have many tools with them to test the wiring in your home to figure out the cause of the problem.

-As a developer, if your webpage isn\'t displaying correctly, you also need tools to help inspect and diagnose the cause of the problem.
+As a developer, if your webpage isn&apos;t displaying correctly, you also need tools to help inspect and diagnose the cause of the problem.

 This is why the developer tools in your web browser are so useful.